renatomaia/coutil/doc/manual.md

 - `type`: (read-only) is either the string `"ipv4"` or `"ipv6"`, to indicate the address is a IPv4 or IPv6 address, respectively.
-- `literal`: is the text (literal) representation of the host address, like `"192.0.2.128"` (IPv4) or `"::ffff:c000:0280"` (IPv6).
+- `literal`: is the text representation of the host address, like `"192.0.2.128"` (IPv4) or `"::ffff:c000:0280"` (IPv6).
 - `binary`: is the binary representation of the host address, like `"\192\0\2\128"` (IPv4) or `"\0\0\0\0\0\0\0\0\0\0\xff\xff\xc0\x00\x02\x80"` (IPv6).